percona/pmm-doc/docs/get-started/HA.md

 # Set up PMM in HA mode

+!!! caution alert alert-warning "Important"
+    This feature is still in [Technical Preview](https://docs.percona.com/percona-monitoring-and-management/details/glossary.html#technical-preview) and is subject to change.
+We recommend that early adopters use this feature for testing purposes only.

 Set up PMM using Docker containers in a high-availability (HA) configuration following these instructions.

 PMM Server is deployed in a high-availability setup where two PMM Server instances are configured, one being the leader and the other follower.
 These servers provide services including: